naumovasofiya/Data_Analyst_Portfolio/Contrast_Gain_VSS/scripts/README.txt

-MEG Data Processing Pipeline for Visual Snow Study
+# MEG Data Processing Pipeline for Visual Snow Study

--Overview
+## Overview

 This repository contains a complete pipeline for processing and analyzing MEG data from a contrast gain control in the visual snow syndrome study.
 The pipeline includes: